Refugees of the Syrian civil war in Egypt

-Egypt, which does not border Syria, became a major destination for Syrian refugees since 2012 following the election of Egyptian President Mohamed Morsi, who was a critic of Bashar al-Assad in the Syrian Civil War.
-As of 2016, there are 114,911 registered Syrian refugees living in Egypt.
+Refugees of the Syrian civil war in Egypt refers to Syrian nationals who have fled the Syrian civil war and reside in Egypt.
+Egypt, which does not border Syria, became a major destination for Syrian refugees since 2012 following the election of Egyptian president Mohamed Morsi, who was a critic of Syrian president Bashar al-Assad.
+By March 2025, there were almost 140,000 registered Syrian refugees living in Egypt, making Syrians the second-largest refugee population in Egypt after Sudanese refugees.
+However, the Egyptian government estimates that about 1.5 million Syrian citizens live in Egypt, although the figure is uncertain.

 The country is also under the Regional Refugee and Resilience Plan (3RP), a coordination effort between countries neighboring Syria (Jordan, Lebanon, Turkey, Iraq), Egypt, and UN agencies with NGOs including UNHCR and 240 partners.

+History

+After the outbreak of the Syrian revolution in March 2011, Egypt allowed Syrians to enter without prior visas or additional security clearance, and many were able to reside in the country on short-term tourist permits without registering through the UNHCR asylum process.
+In July 2013, after Mohamed Morsi was removed from office and Adly Mansour became interim president, Egypt introduced new entry restrictions for Syrians, requiring prior visas and security approval, with exemptions for Syrians holding residency in certain foreign countries.
+This was a significant departure from the previous entry rules.
+The security approval process then became more extensive, but the visas issued through it allowed only temporary entry, not residency rights.

+From late 2013, many Syrians encountered increasing difficulty when trying to enter Egypt.
+The changes in entry policy disrupted family reunification, limited access to asylum in Egypt, and created obstacles for Syrian students seeking to study in Egypt.
+Some Syrians instead entered from Sudan through irregular desert routes, where they faced exploitation and abuse, and where dozens of deaths were documented.
+The loss of legal protections for Syrian citizens, regardless of UNHCR status, contributed to hostile media coverage and incitement against Syrians in Egypt.
+Human rights organisations documented harassment and targeting of Syrians.

+There were forced deportations, denials of entry, and removals without due process or judicial review.
+Human Rights Watch (HRW) reported that Egypt forcibly deported Syrian refugees to Damascus in January 2013.
+In 2013 and 2014, HRW and Amnesty International also reported several threatened or planned deportations of Syrians, including refugees, migrants and asylum seekers.

-Refugee Conditions in Egypt
+Refugee conditions in Egypt

 Employment

 Egypt has a large informal market and most Syrians work in it.
 There are cafés in this informal market where a majority of unregistered Syrians work.
 The majority of Syrian registered with UNHCR have a higher chance of receiving a job because they are in Egypt legally.
 It is not a simple task to gain employment because of Egypt's reservation on refugee access to the labor market in the 1951 refugee convention.